-As people age, they or society in general may take on some assumptions about them.
-There are many myths about aging or elderly people that simple aren’t true.
+As people age, they or society, in general, may take on some assumptions about them.
+There are many myths about aging or elderly people that simply aren’t true.
 Fellowship Square debunks the myths about aging that should never be assumed about senior citizens.

 Myth: “Old people have ‘old ways’ of thinking.”

 Truth: Every individual – young and old – has his or her own unique thoughts and feelings about society.
 It’s an unfair blanket statement to assume that every person over (or under!) the age of 60 has the same beliefs.
 Taking some time to speak with elderly people about their thoughts about the world – and their own past experiences – can shed some light on this truth.

 Myth: “People lose their memory as they age.”